Salona: Amphitheatre

 At the westernmost point of Salona, in the second half of the second century A.D., under the influence of Flavian architectural style, a monumental building was erected.
-The presence of a Roman amphitheater indicates that gladiator fights were held in the city of Salona until the fifth century, when they were finally banned.
+The presence of a Roman amphitheatre indicates that gladiator fights were held in the city of Salona until the fifth century, when they were finally banned.
 The building was ellipsoidal in shape, with three floors on the south side and one floor on the north side, conveniently laid down on a natural hillside.
-Despite its relatively small size (125 by 100 meters outer shell and 65 by 40 meters the arena), the Salonitan amphitheater could have been occupied by 15,000 up to 18,000 spectators.
+Despite its relatively small size (125 by 100 meters outer shell and 65 by 40 meters the arena), the Salonitan amphitheatre could have been occupied by 15,000 up to 18,000 spectators.
 The auditorium was divided into three tiers, the lower two with seats and the upper one for standing.
 In Diocletian's time, the top tier was covered with a porch.
 Through poles attached to the outer shell of the building, the whole arena could be covered with canvas, giving protection from the sun and rain.
-There was a state box for the Province governor on the south side and opposite it seats of honor for the city magistrates.
-In the center of the arena, an opening led into an underground corridor whose purpose was the disposal of dead gladiators' bodies.
-On the south side of the amphitheater, beneath the auditorium, there were two vaulted rooms where gladiators worshipped Nemesis, the goddess of revenge and destiny.
-During Diocletian's persecutions of Christians, the amphitheater was used as a site of executions.
+There was a state box for the Province governor on the south side and opposite it seats of honour for the city magistrates.
+In the centre of the arena, an opening led into an underground corridor whose purpose was the disposal of dead gladiators' bodies.
+On the south side of the amphitheatre, beneath the auditorium, there were two vaulted rooms where gladiators worshipped Nemesis, the goddess of revenge and destiny.
+During Diocletian's persecutions of Christians, the amphitheatre was used as a site of executions.

 Only parts of substructures of this monumental building, as well as some fragments of architectural decoration and stone sculpture, have been preserved.
-The amphitheater was most severely damaged during the wars against the Turks in the 17th century when Venetians had it demolished for strategic reasons.
+The amphitheater was most severely damaged during the wars against the Turks in the seventeenth century when Venetians had it demolished for strategic reasons.